jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

 In the next set of steps we'll run the CLI to monitor a Kafka topic and watch for data from GoBMP.
 GoBMP's topics are fairly quiet unless BGP updates are happening, so once we have our monitoring session up we'll clear BGP-LS on the RR, which should result in a flood of data onto the topic.

 In this exercise we are going to stitch together several elements that we have worked on through out this lab.
-Each router in the lab was configured with a SRv6 locator SID that is unique.
-We will use the tools to examine how that is communicated through the network and into Jalapeno
+The routers in our lab have a number of topology-relevant configurations, including several that we've added over the course of labs 1 - 5.
+We will use the tools to examine how that data is communicated through the network and ultimately collected and populated into Jalapeno's DB.

 #### ISIS Link State
    1. Monitor the BGP-LS *"ls_node"* topic for incoming BMP messages describing ISIS nodes in the network: